bbudke/BB_Lab_Protocols/Cell_Cycle_EdU_Flow.md

 ___
 ## Treatment And Labeling Of Cells
 ### Overview
 - This assay is used to measure cell cycle progression and the DNA synthesis rate in a population of tissue cells.
-Cell cycle progression is determined by propidium iodide (PI) staining of fixed and permeabilized cells while DNA synthesis is measured by detection of incorporated 5'-ethynyl-2'-deoxyuridine (EdU), an analog of deoxythymidine.
+Cell cycle progression is determined by propidium iodide (PI) staining of total DNA content in fixed and permeabilized cells.
+New DNA synthesis is measured by detection of incorporated 5'-ethynyl-2'-deoxyuridine (EdU), an analog of deoxythymidine.
 The protocol below is optimized for determining what effect compounds have on these endpoints.
 - Because it is necessary to set up a compensation matrix for flow analysis, EdU-negative and PI-negative controls must be set up as well.
 Many test compounds also impart some fluorescence to cells, so it is also recommended to have these controls for each concentration of each compound.

 ### Initial Cell Culture